pcalves/pomo/README.rst

 pomo.sh
 =======

+This is a tiny fork of pomo.sh, altered to use terminal-notifier for notification on macOS.

 pomo.sh is a simple `Pomodoro
 <http://en.wikipedia.org/wiki/Pomodoro_Technique>`_ timer written in bash with
 minimal dependencies.
 It is designed to be easy to use from the command-line